DoctorKhan/The-Social-Game-Book/src/20_part/170_engine_vs_family_two_operating_systems.md

 We've been living this split our entire lives.
 But now that we can see it, we can choose.

 The Forest Queen is awakening.
 The question is: are we ready to help humanity remember how to build living systems?

+—
+If these are the two operating systems, the first override isn’t out there—it’s in your nervous system.
+Next: how to steady your hands while the machine rattles the table.